iplaksiy/abstract-app-ts/README.md

 - Ensure you have the necessary TypeScript and Node.js setup.
 - You can adjust the storage strategy by modifying the `setStrategy` method call in `app.ts`.
+- **ID Generation**: The `Storage` class now includes a `generateId` method that can utilize the storage strategy's ID generation if available.
+If the storage strategy does not provide an ID generation method, it falls back to using UUID.

 ### VSCode Tasks Configuration